DigitalPhonetics/IMS-Toucan/README.md

 apt-get install espeak-ng
 ```

+---

 ## Creating a new Pipeline

 To create a new pipeline to train a HiFiGAN vocoder, you only need a set of audio files.
 To create a new pipeline for a
-Tacotron 2 you need audio files and corresponding text labels.
-To create a new pipeline for a FastSpeech 2, you need
-audio files, corresponding text labels, and an already trained Tacotron 2 model to estimate the duration information
+FastSpeech 2, you need audio files, corresponding text labels, and an already trained Aligner model to estimate the
-that FastSpeech 2 needs as input.
+duration information that FastSpeech 2 needs as input.
 Let's go through them in order of increasing complexity.

-#### Build a HiFiGAN Pipeline
+### Build a HiFi-GAN Pipeline

 In the directory called
 *Utility* there is a file called